nruffing/data-grid-vue/README.md

 ## Features

+* Leverages a flat html structure and CSS grid to allow full layout control.
+This allows versatility in the parent layout (e.g. a full page page, half page, etc.).
 * CSS variables for quick theming
 * Cell render templates
 * Supply arrow function to get column's value